 Comfy (and decor-friendly) play mat

 I wanted something that felt ageless and would last through Landon’s toddler years.
 This leaf playmat is perfect!
-It’s great for tummy time and can easily become a bedside rug or cozy spot to read.
+It’s great for tummy time and can quickly become a bedside rug or cozy reading spot.

 Grow-with-baby play gym*

 Honestly, I was undecided about purchasing a Lovevery play gym at first as I thought Landon would quickly outgrow it or become uninterested.

 After five months, I can say that it’s become his favorite baby item and something we use daily!
 It’s also the most aesthetically-pleasing play gym I’ve found.

 Snuggle Me Organic